peterldowns/pgtestdb/README.md

   - Calls `Migrate()` on the provided migrator to actually migrate the database schema.
   - Marks the database as a template
 - Creates a new database instance from the template
-- Calls `Verify()` on the provided migrator to confirm that the new test database is in the correct state.

 It will use both golang-level locks and Postgres-level [advisory locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS)